 With respect to stockholder proposals not included in the Company's proxy statement and form of proxy, we may utilize discretionary authority conferred by proxy in voting on any such proposals if, among other situations, the stockholder does not give timely notice of the matter to us by the date determined under our By-laws for the submission of business by stockholders.
 This notice requirement and deadline are independent of the notice requirement and deadline described above for a stockholder proposal to be considered for inclusion in our proxy statement.
 Our Bylaws state that, to be timely, notice and certain related information must be received at the principal executive offices not later than the close of business on the 90th day prior to the first anniversary of the preceding year's annual meeting.
-Therefore, to be timely under our Bylaws, a proposal for the 2009 annual meeting not included by or at the direction of the Board of Directors must be received no later than May 29, 2009.
+Therefore, to be timely under our Bylaws, a proposal for the 2010 annual meeting not included by or at the direction of the Board of Directors must be received no later than May 28, 2010.

-WARREN H. MONDSCHEIN
+/s/ WARREN H. MONDSCHEIN

-Vice President, General Counsel and Secretary
+WARREN H. MONDSCHEIN Vice President, General Counsel and Secretary

-We will furnish without charge to each person whose proxy is being solicited, upon the written request of any such person, a copy of our annual report on Form 10-K for the fiscal year ended March 31, 2008, as filed with the Securities and Exchange Commission, including the financial statements and schedules thereto.
+We will furnish without charge to each person whose proxy is being solicited, upon the written request of any such person, a copy of our annual report on Form 10-K for the fiscal year ended March 31, 2009, as filed with the Securities and Exchange Commission, including the financial statements and schedules thereto.
 Requests for copies of such report should be directed to Warren H. Mondschein, Vice President, General Counsel and Secretary, CommVault Systems, Inc., 2 Crescent Place, Oceanport, New Jersey 07757.
+A copy of our annual report on form 10-K for the fiscal year ended March 31, 2009 is also being made available concurrently with the proxy statement at www.cfpproxy.com/6030.